Community Engagement NYC

-The ASPCA recognizes that many pet owners in New York City don’t have access to vital pet care, services and supplies due to concerns such as financial barriers, health challenges, unexpected crises, lack of nearby veterinary resources, inaccessible transportation or even domestic violence.
+The ASPCA recognizes that many pet owners in New York City don’t have access to vital pet care, services and supplies due to obstacles such as financial barriers, health challenges, unexpected crises, lack of nearby veterinary resources, inaccessible transportation or domestic violence.
 The lives of pets and their caregivers are deeply linked, and what happens to one significantly affects the other.
-While we cannot remove these barriers, we are able to provide better and easier access to services that improve the health and welfare of animals whose caregivers are facing challenges or hardships.
-The Community Engagement team in New York City (CE NY) program works with pet owners and agencies to work through obstacles that put people and pets at risk and helps to identify solutions to keep animals in their loving homes whenever possible.
+While we cannot remove these obstacles, we are able to provide better and easier access to services that improve the health and welfare of animals whose caregivers are facing challenges or hardships.
+The Community Engagement team in New York City (CE NY) works with pet owners and agencies to identify solutions to keep potentially at-risk animals in their loving homes whenever possible.

 How We Help

 The ASPCA aims to address these challenges by offering support through a variety of channels:

 - Access to veterinary care, such as medical exams and microchipping

 - Spay/neuter services